pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### contact.html.erb

-- An editable contact form, each entry will send to the admin's email
+- An editable contact form, each entry will be sent to the admin's email

 #### index.html.erb